usnistgov/dioptra/examples/basic-mlflow-demo/README.md

 # Tensorflow Basic Hello World Demo

+> ⚠️ **IMPORTANT!**
+>
+> This README is out of date and will be updated in the near future.
+>
+> There is a new setup tool that all users should use to configure and run Dioptra, please see the new sections [Building the containers](https://pages.nist.gov/dioptra/getting-started/building-the-containers.html) and [Running Dioptra](https://pages.nist.gov/dioptra/getting-started/running-dioptra.html) that have been added to the documentation.

 This demo provides a baseline skeleton example for user entry point customization and job submission.
 It can be used as a basic template for crafting your own demos to run within the architecture.